EL-BID/pavimentados/README.md

 ## Main Features
 ---

-Some of the features now available are as follows:
+Some of the features available are:

-- Scoring using the models already developed
+- Scoring using the models already developed.
-- Workflows for image acquisition and assessment
+- Workflows for image acquisition and assessment.
 - Evaluation of gps information to determine the location of faults and elements.
-- Image or video support
+- Image or video support.
-- Support for GPS data in different formats (GPRRA, csv, embedded in image)
+- Support for GPS data in different formats (GPRRA, csv, embedded in image).

 ## Instalation
 ---